Related Product Rule Priority

 [Result Limit] + [Configurable Maximum] = [Real Limit]

-For example, suppose you have three rules, with a priority of one, two, and three.
+For example, suppose you have three rules with a priority of 1, 2, and 3.

 - There are two matching products returned for Rule 1, six matching products for Rule 2, and twenty matching products for Rule 3.

-- In the configuration, the Maximum Number of Products for Related Products List is set to six.
+- In the configuration, the Maximum Number of Products for Related Products List is set to 6.

-By priority, the matching products returned from Rule 1 can be used first to fill all twenty-six available slots.
-Because Rule 1 returned only two matching products, there is still room for twenty-four more.
+By priority, the matching products returned from Rule 1 can be used first to fill all 26 available slots.
+Because Rule 1 returned only two matching products, there is still room for 24 more.
 Rule 2 has the next highest priority, and returns six more matching products.
-There are now eighteen available slots to be filled.
-Rule 3 has the next level of priority, with enough matching products to fill the remaining eighteen slots.
-When all available slots are filled, and depending on the rotation mode that is set, the list might be shuffled, and then reduced to the “configurable maximum limit”.
+There are now 18 available slots to be filled.
+Rule 3 has the next level of priority, with enough matching products to fill the remaining 18 slots.
+When all available slots are filled, and depending on the rotation mode that is set, the list might be shuffled and then reduced to the configurable maximum limit.
 In this case, the remaining six products appear in the store.